faixan-khan/response_fishnet/README.md

 **5** *Authors note long-tail skew and add 5 k images from under-represented regions.*

-The long-tail distribution reflects the natural occurrence of marine species—some species, especially those found in deep-sea environments, are inherently rare and difficult to photograph.
+The long-tail distribution reflects the natural occurrence of marine species, some species, especially those found in deep-sea environments, are inherently rare and difficult to photograph.
 In contrast, shallow-water species are more abundant and easier to capture.
 To partially mitigate this imbalance, our collaborators undertook the time-consuming task of collecting 5,000 images of under-represented deep-sea species.
 However, the long-tail remains a fundamental characteristic of the domain, and our dataset mirrors this natural distribution.

 **6** *No CO₂ or energy accounting found.*